BrightcoveLearning/PHP-DI-Wrapper/README.md

 ## Installation

 1. Download, clone, or fork this repository.
-2. Copy the **dist** folder to your local or remote web server - *note: for the wrapper to function properly, you must make a physical copy, not a symlink*
+2. Copy the **dist** folder to your local or remote web server - *note: for the wrapper to function properly, you may need to put a physical copy under the web document root, not a symlink.
+I have gotten it to work with a symlink copy, but can't guarantee that works generally/*

 ## Authentication